Dirac bracket and time dependent constraints: Parameterized Mechanics

-Hence, a Schr\"odinger picture can be recovered with hamiltonian given by $H$ , once one solves the constraints: the last three terms in this equation can be interpreted as the explicit variation with respect to time.
-This is clear if one chooses $C=x^{0}$ and solve the constraints for $x^{0}$ and $p^{0}$.
-Then equation (\ref{gla}) reads
+Hence, a Schr\"odinger picture can be recovered with the Hamiltonian given by $H$ once one solves the constraints; the last three terms in this equation can be interpreted as the explicit variation with respect to time.
+This is clear if one chooses $C=x^{0}$ and solves the constraints for $x^{0}$ and $p^{0}$.
+Then, Equation \eqref{gla} reads as follows:

+The issue of recoverability of a Schr\"odinger picture in the general case of time-dependent constraints is discussed in Refs. \cite{cit3,cit8,cit9}.

-The action (\ref{act}) can be obtained by the inverse procedure, starting from
+The action \eqref{act} can be obtained by the inverse procedure, starting from

 and parameterizing the variable $x^{0}=x^{0}\left( t\right) $ \cite {dir2,sund}.
-That is why it is called Parameterized Mechanics.
+That is why it is called parameterized~mechanics.